 Educational Background: B.A.
 Columbia University, M.Div.
 Austin Seminary, Ph.D.
 Arizona State University

-Rebecca Kissane, Professor
+Rebecca Kissane, Professor and acting department head

 kissaner@lafayette.edu